Recover files from Azure virtual machine backup (Preview)

 From the Select recovery point drop-down menu, select the recovery point that contains the files you want.
 By default, the latest recovery point is already selected.

-Click Download Executable to download the software that you'll use to copy files from the recovery point.
+Click Download Executable (for Windows Azure VM) or Download Script (for Linux Azure VM) to download the software that you'll use to copy files from the recovery point.

-The executable is a script that creates a connection between the local computer and the specified recovery point.
+The executable/script creates a connection between the local computer and the specified recovery point.

-On the computer where you want to recover the files, run the executable.
-You must run the script with Administrator credentials.
+On the computer where you want to recover the files, run the executable/script.
+You must run it with Administrator credentials.
 If you run the script on a computer with restricted access, ensure there is access to:

 - Azure endpoints used for Azure VM backups

-You can run the script on any machine that has the same (or compatible) operating system as the machine used to generate the recovery point.
+You can run the script on any machine that has the same (or compatible) operating system as the backed-up VM.
 See the Compatible OS table for compatible operating systems.
-If the protected Azure virtual machine uses Windows Storage Spaces, then you can't run the executable script on this virtual machine.
-Instead, run the executable script on any other machine that uses Windows Storage Spaces.
-Running the executable script on a computer with a compatible operating system is recommended.
+If the protected Azure virtual machine uses Windows Storage Spaces (for Windows Azure VMs) or LVM/RAID Arrays(for Linux VMs), then you can't run the executable/script on the same virtual machine.
+Instead, run it on any other machine with a compatible operating system.

 The following table shows the compatibility between server and computer operating systems.
 When recovering files, you can't restore files between incompatible operating systems.